cimentadaj/ml_socsci/03_trees.md

 <img src="03_trees_files/figure-html/unnamed-chunk-58-1.png" width="672" />

 The pattern seems to have changed although it's not clear that it's closer to a random pattern.
 In the small-scale example we just did, we only fitted two models (or in machine learning jargon, **two trees**).
-If we fitted 20 trees, each using the previous model's residuals as the dependent variable, we can start to see how the residuals are converging towards randonmness:
+If we fitted 20 trees, each using the previous model's residuals as the dependent variable, we can start to see how the residuals are converging towards randomness:

 <img src="03_trees_files/figure-html/unnamed-chunk-59-1.png" width="672" />